-The Company policy is to place each and each equivalents and other bank balances with banks and financial institution counterparties with good credit rating
+The Company policy is to place cash and cash equivalents and other bank balances with banks and financial institution counterparties with good credit rating.

 The Company has given security deposits to vendors and government departments for securing services from them.
-The Company does not expect any default from these parties and accordingly the risk of default is negligible or nit.
+The Company does not expect any default from these parties and accordingly the risk of default is negligible or nil.

-There are no significant concentrations of credit risk within the Company ii.
+There are no significant concentrations of credit risk within the Company.

+ii.
 Liquidity risk